 Assists and supports students in Vocational Education & opportunities to achieve a nationally recognised qualification by combining paid work & training as part of your education programme

 Assists with transition into college and transition to employment or further study after college.
 Can also assist with work Experience Placements and monitors the ACT Youth Commitment for students under 17

-The College Counsellor is available on a part time basis (available Monday, Wednesday and Friday) to help with any difficulties and/or problems students may encounter.
+The College Counsellor is available on a part time basis (available 3 days a week) to help with any difficulties and/or problems students may encounter.

 Appointments are necessary.

-Students must submit a hand written note, signed by a parent/guardian with the student's full name, correct dates/times and acceptable reason.
-All signed notes are checked by Administrative staff against the parent/guardian signature which is recorded on student files.
+Students must submit a hand written note, signed by a parent/guardian or email with the student's full name, correct dates/times and acceptable reason.

 Advance Notice of Absence

-Students are required to inform the college in writing of any advanced absence, ie: overseas trips and interstate sporting events.
-A form is available from Student Services to be completed by classroom teachers for any assessment items that due during this period.
+Parents are required to inform the college in writing of any advanced absence for 3 or more days, ie: overseas trips and interstate sporting events.
+A form is available from Student Services for students to take to classroom teachers if any assessment items are due during this period, and must be checked by a co-ordinator on how to manage work missed.
 This form must then be approved & signed by the Principal or Deputy Principal.